We love to give our dogs treats, whether it's a reward during training, for general good behavior, or just for no reason at all.

 07 of 09

 Made from the ears of pigs, these are delicious yet fatty treats for your dog.
-They can also be processed with chemicals that can be considered unsafe.
+They can also be processed with chemicals and have been known to have bacterial contamination at times, both of which can be considered unsafe.
 Pig ears should be avoided, especially in dogs at risk for obesity.
 If you can find a source of pig ears that are not overly treated with chemicals, they should still be kept to a minimum due to their high fat content.

 08 of 09